puli2004/Smash_Wishlist/README.md

 - [ ] Final Destination Remake// I'll finish it once I finish the rest.
 - [ ] Riku as a fighter // Sora will be base for now.
 Release day to be conformed
 - [ ] Make my own charater in the game // I'm looking up to it

+- [ ] Redesign sonic to OG sonic // Pased because I want to make victory stages.

+Whats may not be fixed:
 - [ ] Fixing the Unique Stage mod.
 Music won't return to the original music.
 Causing the game to crash due to it not finding it in the folder.
-- [ ] Redesign sonic to OG sonic // Pased because I want to make victory stages.
+// I'll just configure it for the mod pack.